awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-modelpackage-s3datasource.md

 Describes the S3 data source\.

+Your input bucket must be in the same AWS region as your training job\.

 ## Syntax<a name="aws-properties-sagemaker-modelpackage-s3datasource-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: